 Sample Answer 2: ‘How Do You Delegate Tasks To Employees?’
 (General Answer):

-‘My management experience brought me to the conclusion that no matter how small or big a team or group might be, it’s necessary to delegate tasks in order to achieve success.
+Example:‘My management experience brought me to the conclusion that no matter how small or big a team or group might be, it’s necessary to delegate tasks in order to achieve success.
 I’ve done many successful projects with different teams, and the only reason for these successes was through careful planning, organizing, and team structuring.

 My strength lies in recognizing the potential and abilities of each team member and delegating tasks to reach the greatest team performance.
 There are basically two reasons for this conclusion.
 The first one is that delegating tasks helps me to get all the tasks at hand done and finalized within the set deadlines.